JavaScriptandFriends/javascriptandfriends.com/README.md

+# MagnoliaJS Conference Website

-# JavaScript and Friends Conference Site
+Forked from JavaScript and Friends Conference! ❤️

 ## To run the app: